Keto Chocolate Chip Cookies

 Taste & Texture

 These keto chocolate chip cookies are buttery, sweet and chocolaty.
 I have not tried another Keto cookie that tastes like a classic cookie!

 These cookies are thick, with crispy edges and a soft chewy center.
+The chewy texture is delicious.
 They are not dry.

 How to Make

 First, preheat oven to 350 degrees Fahrenheit.
 Line a baking pan with parchment paper.